Skin Graft Care

 1. Which phase of the healing process is the most important for a successful graft?
 Why?

 2. Consider the client population you most often work with.
-Who would be a good candidate for skin grafting if needed?
-Who would be a high risk of graft failure?
+If needed, who would be a good candidate for skin grafting?
+Who would be at high risk of graft failure?

 4. Why is a client taking blood thinners at an increased risk of graft failure?